 - balsamic vinegar: the best quality you can afford!
 Look for an aged balsamic vinegar that is labeled "di Modena."
 You don't have to spend a fortune, but do avoid ones with caramel and added flavourings.
 A good quality balsamic vinegar will make a difference in all your recipes!

-- maple syrup: pure maple syrup (not pancake syrup) for a mellow natural sweetness.
+- real maple syrup: pure maple syrup (not pancake syrup) for a mellow natural touch of sweetness.
 Using maple syrup keeps this recipe vegan, too.

 - Dijon mustard: a tiny bit adds a little zest

 - lemon juice: freshly squeezed is best.
 Even a small amount adds bright notes to this dressing